-European Protected Species Licences within a 2km radius of the site listed the presence of the following species: brown long-eared (Plecotus auritus), common pipistrelle (Pipistrellus pipistrellus), lesser horseshoe (Rhinolophus hipposideros) and greater horseshoe (Rhinolophus ferrumequinum).
-Whiskered (Myotis mystacinus), Daubenton's (Myotis daubentonii) and Natterer's (Myotis natterei) have also been recorded within 2km of the site since 2000 (www.magic.gov.uk).
+European Protected Species Licences within a 2km radius of the site listed the presence of the following species: brown long-eared (Plecotus auritus), common pipistrelle (Pipistrellus pipistrellus) and soprano pipistrelle (Pipistrellus pygmaeus).
+Lesser horseshoe (Rhinolophus hipposideros), noctule (Nyctalus noctula) and Barbastelle (Barbastella barbastellus) have also been recorded within 2km of the site (Groves, 2013).

 Legal Constraints The habitat has been assessed as capable of supporting protected bat species: - legal constraints apply: legal protection under The Conservation of Habitats and Species Regulations 2010, the Wildlife and Countryside Act 1981 (as amended) and the NERC Act 2006.

-Important Ecological Feature Yes (commuting and foraging) Further Survey Work Not required Avoidance Measures The hedgerow boundaries are to be retained, except where access is required Mitigation Measures Permanent buffersArtificial Lighting Strategy Enhancement Measures Hedgerow augmentation/gapping-up Orchard creation 1 x in-built bat roosting provision in half of new units.
+Important Ecological Feature Yes

+Further Survey Work Not required.

+Avoidance Measures All habitat on site that supports / with the potential to support legally protected and/or notable bat species must be retained.

+Mitigation Measures Not required.

+Enhancement Measures Not required.